All

 All data presented on this page is in public domain.

-The papers are, basically, updates of the earlier TENORM
+The information is an update of the earlier TENORM

 Report presented at the TENR-2 Conference in Rio de

 Janeiro in 1999.
-Full text of the report was posted on
+Full text of the report is available on

-this site five years ago and the summary - in the International
+this site and the summary - in the International

 Atomic Energy Agency TecDoc No.1271 in 2002.